HL7/davinci-deqm/source/pages/index.md

   : The period of time which a measure will be calculated.
 It is defined by the measure (In FHIR represented by the element `Measure.effectivePeriod`).

 {: #reporting-period}Reporting Period
   : The period of time defined by the reporting program for a set of data to be submitted.
 This term is not used in this implementation guide to avoid confusion with program specific definitions.
+This can be equal to or a subset of the Measurement Period.

 {: #snapshot-update}Snapshot Update
   : In contrast to the Incremental Update, the FHIR [Parameters] resource used in a Submit Data or the Collect Data scenario is contains *all* the DEQM and QI Core Profiles for each transaction.